ThePeeps191/dmoj-solutions/CONTRIBUTING.md

 # What To Do

-When contributing, you can either add a new problem or complete an already existing one (denoted by a comment saying `not yet completed`)
+When contributing, you can either add a new problem or complete an already existing one (denoted by a comment saying `not yet completed`).
+There are also some issues you can solve.

+# Good Luck!